notaustindaniels/lightrag_n8n/README.md

 This repository extends the LightRAG REST API to solve the file_path validation error and add enhanced document management capabilities.

+## Quick Start

+1. Clone or download this repository
+2. Copy `.env.example` to `.env` and add your OpenAI API key
+3. Run `docker-compose up -d --build`
+4. Access the WebUI at http://localhost:9621/webui
+5. Import the n8n workflow and update the endpoint URLs

 ## Problem Solved

 The original LightRAG `/documents/text` endpoint doesn't set a `file_path` field when inserting documents, which causes a Pydantic validation error when retrieving documents via the `/documents` endpoint.
 This enhanced version fixes this issue and adds additional functionality.